Viniglemos/roberta-gulin-app/README.md

 4. Deploy the backend to an EC2 instance and configure an S3 bucket, payment provider, and SNS topics/phone numbers as needed.

-If you have questions or run into issues, open an issue on your GitHub repository or reach out for guidance.